ericwilk/playground/youaredoingitwrong/additions_to_avoid_broken_links/microcontroller_solder_fail/README.md

 This is just in case it gets compliated :V <-- (implying arcasm)

-# does this take relative paths?
-They have a seperate media asset server.

 ![.dia File](solder_free_with_solfer.dia "Dia moedling diagram.")
 ![.pdf File](solder_free_with_solfer.pdf "Dia moedling diagram.")